Esqarrouth/goktugyil.github.io/_pages/about.md

 ### Engineer, entrepreneur, investor, gamer.

 Currently:
-- <a href="#colonist">Founder of Colonist.io: A web game alternative to the top selling board game Settlers of Catan</a>
+- <a href="#colonist">Founder of Colonist.io: A web alternative to the top selling board game Settlers of Catan</a>

 Previously I've founded:
 - <a href="#breakpoint">Founder of Breakpoint Labs: Various projects in the cryptocurrency field</a>